Freemandaily/Etherlens/README.md

 # Etherlens
-EtherLens is a Python library designed to provide comprehensive insights into Ethereum transactions, token balances, and gas balances associated with a specific address.
+EtherLens is a Python library designed to provide comprehensive insights into Blockchain transactions, token balances, and gas balances associated with a specific address.
 This library offers a range of functionalities, including decoding transactions made by an address, fetching token balances for various ERC-20 tokens, and retrieving gas balances.

+### Key Feature
+- **Transaction Decoding**: Decode any blockchain**(ETH,BSC,ARB,OP,BASE,POLY)** transaction that contain similar uniswap V2 router functions and universal router like function.It gives insight on token bought,token sold,amount bought,amount sold,hash of the transction
+- **Token Balance Fetching**: Fetch token balances associated with a given blockchain address for a wide range of ERC-20 tokens, allowing users to quickly ascertain their token holdings.
+- **Gas Balance Retrieval**: Retrieve gas balances associated with an Ethereum address, enabling users to monitor gas usage and ensure efficient management of gas resources.